markraud/express-note-taker/README.md

   * [Questions](#questions)

   ## Installation
-  To install this on your own server
+  To install the app on your own Node.js server follow these steps.
   1. copy contents of the repo to your server(which is running node.js)
   2. run "npm init -y" 3. run "npm i express"
   4. run "npm i uuid"